Anchorsify/Anchorsify.github.io/_projects/Unarmed.md

  - Damage: (STR/8)d8
  - Speed: 20

-Effects: If it hits, its target immediately makes a Stamina 15 roll.
-If this hits a prone target, it also inflicts a Stun 12.
+Effects: The target is forced to make a Stamina 15 roll.
+If the target is prone, it also inflicts Stun 12.

 #### --( Spinning Backfist )--
 With a burst of chakra to one of the user's legs, they spin around and extend an arm to knock an opponent senseless with the back of their fist.
 It's a powerful blow as it uses the weight and momentum of the user's entire body, but has an inherent weakness of losing sight of the enemy while spinning.